puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 ## Task {{% param sectionnumber %}}.4: Change your application to event driven

-Now it's time to change your producer-consumer application from REST to event driven.
+Now it's time to change your producer-consumer application from REST to event-driven.
 The Kafka cluster is up and running.

 ### Task {{% param sectionnumber %}}.4.1: Update the producer

 We do not rebuild our producer.
-Instead we use a prepared container image.
+Instead, we use a prepared container image.
 Do two changes inside your file `<workspace>/deploymentConfig.yaml`.
 Change the image to `puzzle/quarkus-techlab-data-producer:kafka` and remove the ImageChange trigger.

 If you're interested in the code changes needed to connect to the kafka server, checkout the [kafka branch of the producer](https://github.com/puzzle/quarkus-techlab-data-producer/tree/kafka).